Legoless/ViewModelable/README.md

 **The idea is that all outputs on `ViewModel` are always defined and initialized for `UIViewController` to be displayed, independent of device state, network connection or similar error states.**

-View Model has 5 transitional states:
+View Model has 5 states:

 - Initialized
 - Setuped